prodao-Inc/prodao-public-resources/README.md

 - Public-facing specifications for identity, messaging, and verifiable credentials
 - Branding and communication assets that are safe to share externally

-All content in this repository is intended for external audiences and reflects the official public positioning of <span style="color:#FF9212;">PRODAO</span> and the Prodao Wallet project.
+All content in this repository is intended for external audiences and reflects the official public positioning of PRODAO and the Prodao Wallet project.